kapooa13/ocaml_theorem_prover/README.md

 ## More Examples

 Below outlined are some more examples.
-They can all be found in `main.ml`.

 ### Interchangeability of map and filter